Maisie Williams: Internet career

+In 2021, Williams started a podcast, Frank Film Club, with filmmaker Lowri Roberts and casting director Hannah Marie Williams, with each episode discussing and reviewing a film they had recently watched.

 Personal pursuits

 Personal life and fashion

-Though Williams has been quoted saying "No dress in the world is worth giving up sword fighting", according to Vogue's Janelle Okwodu, Williams has "cultivated a quirky, youthful style", while The Daily Telegraph's senior fashion editor Emily Cronin pointed out Williams' "Street style", and that as a celebrity she has been courted by the fashion industry.
-In 2019, Williams and her boyfriend Reuben Selby started to appear on the fashion scene as a couple, regularly in coordinated ensembles.
+Though Williams has been quoted saying "No dress in the world is worth giving up sword fighting", according to Vogue's Janelle Okwodu, Williams has "cultivated a quirky, youthful style", while The Daily Telegraph's senior fashion editor Emily Cronin pointed out Williams' "street style", and that as a celebrity she has been courted by the fashion industry.
+In 2019, Williams and her then-boyfriend Reuben Selby (whose relationship ended in February 2023) started to appear on the fashion scene as a couple, regularly in co-ordinated ensembles.
 From 2020, she collaborated with Selby with the establishment of his own sustainable genderless fashion line — which he debuted during the Paris Fashion Week in the courtyard of the Ritz Paris.
-Williams and Selby live in rural south east England.

-Advocacy and charitable activities
+Activism and philanthropy

 Williams is a vocal environmental activist.
 In a 2019 interview with Dazed Digital, she said "activist groups like Extinction Rebellion" were a major inspiration.
 Williams is a global ambassador and campaigner for dolphin trainer Ric O'Barry's Dolphin Project, taking part in protests against dolphin hunts.
-She has also actively supported various campaigns in support of anti-bullying, gay marriage, trans rights, Black Lives Matter, the environmental organisation Greenpeace and the clean water charity WaterAid, and used her status to encourage young people to vote (for the Labour Party).
+She has also actively supported various campaigns in support of anti-bullying, anti-racism Black Lives Matter, the environmental organisation Greenpeace and the clean water charity WaterAid, and used her status to encourage young people to vote (for the Labour Party).
 During the coronavirus pandemic, she donated £50,000 ($62,500) to support the work of the Bristol Animal Rescue Centre, from which she had adopted a dog.

 Williams (in collaboration with a designer from Daisie), along with Zoe Sugg and activist Adwoa Aboah, designed a limited-edition period bag for WaterAid's non profit monthly subscription service Fempowered.
 Sales of the bags are intended to tackle taboos regarding periods while also raising money to tackle international inequalities of period poverty.

 In April 2021, Williams was appointed the World Wildlife Fund's (WWF) first global ambassador for climate and nature.
 At the eve of COP26 November 2021, Williams (as the WWF Global Ambassador) delivered the opening address at the premiere of Sir David Attenborough's upcoming television series The Green Planet at Glasgow's Imax cinema.